ishankbhatnagar/Medicine_Compatibility_Checker/README.md

 # 💊 Medicine Compatibility Checker

 A **web app** to check if multiple medications can be safely taken together using **AI-powered analysis**.
+You can try it for yourself at- https://medicinecompatibilitychecker.streamlit.app/

 ---